XuanLin1991/DeepGS/README.md

 Source Code Repository for DeepGS: Deep Representation Learning of Graphs and Sequences for Drug-Target Binding Affinity Prediction.

-More instructions will be updated after arranging them.
+More details will be updated after arranging them.